kiwix/kiwix-tools/README.md

 Kiwix tools
 ===========

-The Kiwix tools gathers kiwix command line tools.
+The Kiwix tools is a collection of Kiwix related command line tools.

 Disclaimer
 ----------

 This document assumes you have a little knowledge about software compilation.
-If you experience difficulties with the dependencies or with the Kiwix libary compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).
+If you experience difficulties with the dependencies or with the Kiwix tools compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).

 Preamble